mkareshky/photo-gallery-app/README.md

 ### Previewing the Production Build

-After building, you can serve the `dist/` folder locally with a simple static server.
-For example:
+After building, you can serve the `dist/` folder locally with a simple static server:

 ```bash
 npx serve dist